5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ### Performance

-Don't expect regular expressions to be faster than a taylored APL solutions; instead expect them to be slightly slower.
+Don't expect regular expressions to be faster than a taylored APL solution; instead expect them to be slightly slower.

 However, many regular expressions like finding a simple string in another simple string or uppercasing or lowercasing characters are converted by the interpreter into a native (=faster) APL expression (`⍷` and (`⌶ 819`).